ankitwal/ssm-tester/README.md

 * can my provisioned instance pull a required secret from secrets manager
     * this would validate that required networking configuration + IAM Instance Profile + Role configuration cumulatively allows for this behaviour

-ssm-tester enables us to write automated tests that validate behaviour so we infrastructure engineering teams do not have to wait for application teams to report broken infrastructure or worse wait for incidents in production.
+ssm-tester enables users to write automated tests that validate behaviour so infrastructure engineering teams do not have to wait for application teams to report broken infrastructure or worse wait for incidents in production.

 ## Quick Start